Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Theoretical guarantees for the GEP-MSCRA

-We have established the deterministic theoretical guarantees of GEP-MSCRA for computing the calibrated zero-norm regularized LS estimator under suitable conditions.
-From \cite{Raskutti10,Raskutti11}, if $X$ from the $\Sigma_x$-Gaussian ensemble (i.e., $X$ is formed by independently sampling each row $X^i\sim N(0,\Sigma_x)$, there exists a constant $\kappa>0$ (depending on $\Sigma_x$) such that $\Sigma$ satisfies the REC on $\mathcal{C}(S^*)$ with probability greater than $1\!-\!c_1\exp(-c_2n)$ as long as $n>cs\log p$, where $c,c_1$ and $c_2$ are absolutely positive constants.
+{\bf(c)} By Theorem \ref{sign-consistency}, the choice of $\rho_1$ is crucial for GEP-MSCRA to yield an oracle solution whose sign is consistent with that of $\beta^*$ after finite steps.
+As remarked after Theorem \ref{errbound2}, whether such $\rho_1$ is easily chosen or not depends on the error bound of $\beta^{1}$.
+From Theorem \ref{sign-consistency} and Theorem \ref{errbound2}, we conclude that a smaller $\rho_3$ entails a good output of GEP-MSCRA in terms of the error bound and sign consistency, and for those problems with high noise, a large $\lambda$ is needed, and of course the error bound of $\beta^k$ becomes large. \end{remark} We have established the deterministic theoretical guarantees of GEP-MSCRA for computing the calibrated zero-norm regularized LS estimator under suitable conditions.
+From \citep{Raskutti10,Raskutti11}, if $X$ is from the $\Sigma_x$-Gaussian ensemble (i.e., $X$ is formed by independently sampling each row $X^i\sim N(0,\Sigma_x)$, there exists a constant $\kappa>0$ (depending on $\Sigma_x$) such that $\Sigma$ satisfies the REC on $\mathcal{C}(S^*)$ with probability greater than $1\!-\!c_1\exp(-c_2n)$ as long as $n>cs\ln p$, where $c,c_1$ and $c_2$ are absolutely positive constants.
 It is natural to ask whether such $\kappa$ satisfies the requirement of the above theorems or not.
-In addition, is there a big possibility to choose $\lambda,\rho_1$ and $\rho_3$ as required in the above theorems?
-In the next part, we focus on these questions for two specific types of errors-in-variables models.
+Is there a big possibility to choose $\lambda,\rho_1$ and $\rho_3$ as required in the above theorems?
+In Appendix B, we focus on these questions for two specific types of errors-in-variables models.